 In the code chunk above, we calculate the coefficient of variation using base functions.
 Remember, the formula for the coefficient of variation is the standard deviation divided by the mean.
 This value is then multiplied by 100 to express it as a percentage.

-This method allows us to calculate the coefficient of variation using the basic statistical functions available in R. It provides a straightforward approach to assess the relative variability in the data.
+This method calculates the coefficient of variation using the basic statistical functions available in R. It provides a straightforward approach to assessing the relative variability in the data.

 How to Calculate the Coefficient of Variation in R with dplyr